developerKhusanjon/sonny/README.md

-# sonny
+# Sonny UI
-Monitoring threats, vulnerabilitie,s and viruses
+Monitoring application to scan for threats and vulnerabilities.